 Second wave of coronavirus is ‘less severe’ than first, 70% of patients above 40, says ICMR chief

-Balram Bhargava said the UK, Brazilian and South African variants of the virus have demonstrated to have higher transmissibility.
+Balram Bhargava said the UK, Brazilian and South African variants of the virus have higher transmissibility.

 Indian Council for Medical Research chief Balram Bhargava on Monday said that the second wave of the coronavirus pandemic that has hit India was “less severe” than the first one, ANI reported.
-His comments come at a time India’s healthcare system has reached a breaking point with several states reporting record high rises in Covid cases every day.
+His comments come at a time when hospitals in India are struggling to contain the second wave of the pandemic, with shortages of beds, oxygen and key medicines reported across states.

 The ICMR director general said that only a marginally higher proportion of patients were younger in this wave.
 In the first wave, he said, the average age of patients was 50 years and in this one it was 49.
 During both the waves, 70% of infected patients were above 40 years, he added.
 Bhargava also said that the older population continues to be more vulnerable to the infection and needed to be hospitalised.

-The ICMR chief said Indians have shown a tremendous amount of laxity in following the guidelines, contributing to the surge in coronavirus cases.
+The ICMR chief said Indians have been very lax in following Covid-related guidelines, contributing to the surge in cases.
 “And various unidentified mutation [of the virus], of them some are of concern – UK, Brazilian and South African variants, which have been demonstrated to have higher transmissibility,” he added.